-- At Phatisa we are committed to the principle of 'and' as opposed to 'or'.
-Meaning we focus on delivering impact & returns.
-Planet & profits.
-Growth & responsibility.
-We do not believe that financial performance and impact are mutually exclusive rather, mutually beneficial.
-We are drives by a passion to positively impact the lives & livelihoods of African people.
-And achieve this ambition by investing into the food value chain and affordable housing to create inclusive businesses that maintain their commercial focus while addressing societal and environmental challenges. - Phatisa has defined clear strategic impact objectives, including commitments and specific targets.
-These are centred on the United Nations Sustainable Development Goals (SDGs), in particular SDG 1: no poverty; SDG 2: zero hunger and SDG 11: sustainable cities and communities.
-We are also committed to making contributions to SDG 5: gender equality; SDG 8: decent work and economic growth; SDG 10: reduced inequalities; and all the environmental goals, including SDG 13: climate action and SDG 15: life on land.
-Through our focus on strong governance within portfolio companies, we are also committed to SDG 16: peace, justice and strong institutions.
+We are also committed to making contributions to SDG 5: Gender equality; SDG 8: Decent work and economic growth; SDG 10: Reduced inequalities; and SDG 15: Life on land.
+Through our focus on strong governance within portfolio companies, we are also committed to SDG 16: Peace, justice and strong institutions.
 We believe in partnering with our portfolio companies and other relevant players to implement programmes and actions aimed at ensuring we achieve our strategic impact targets and as such, see our contributions as partnerships for the goals (SDG 17).

-- Each fund and investment has a theory of change that links it to the funds strategy and describes the activities that are projected to bring about the intended outcomes and impacts.
+- Each fund and investment has a theory of change that links it to the funds' strategy and targets and describes the activities that are projected to bring about the intended outcomes and impacts.
 This helps to guide the investment process and our intentional impact interventions.
-Specific projects also have theories of change, particularly our TAF 2 projects.
-These are mapped in a measurement plan and specific indicators are linked to each step of the theory of change to guide data collection as well as to ascertain whether our intended impacts are indeed being achieved. - Our investment track record dating back to 2011 enables us to project specific impact targets which we believe are achievable going forward, particularly as we are in the investment period of our second food fund, PFF 2. - We plan to exit all PFF2 portfolio companies with net zero by 2050 (or sooner) strategies to ensure that all our portfolio companies are future-proofed and to align with international commitments around climate change. - Phatisa is also aligned to the 2X (Financing for Women) challenge. - PFF 2's TAF 2 (a smaller facility) is aiming to link at least 3,145 bottom-of-the-pyramid (BOP) beneficiaries to TAF 2 portfolio companies in a sustainable and lasting way.
+Specific projects also have theories of change, particularly our technical assistance facility 2 (TAF2) projects.
+These are mapped in a measurement plan and specific indicators are linked to each step of the theory of change to guide data collection as well as to ascertain whether our intended impacts are indeed being achieved. - Our investment track record dating back to 2011 enables us to set specific impact targets which we believe are achievable. - We plan to exit all PFF 2 portfolio companies with net zero by 2050 (or sooner) strategies to ensure that our portfolio companies are future-proofed and to align with international commitments around climate change. - Phatisa is also aligned to the 2X (Financing for Women) challenge, and is planning to seek certification in 2025 for PFF 2. - We have adopted the TCFD (Task Force on Climate Related-Financial Disclosures), IFRS S2, TNFD (Task Force on Nature Related-Financial Disclosures), and Principles for Responsible Investments.